-When speaking to an upset employee, highlighting certain company policies that they may have broken is not helpful.
-In all likelihood, they probably know the company policies and don't need to be reminded of them when they are upset.
+When speaking to an upset employee, highlighting specific company policies, such as an acceptable use policy, that they may have broken is not helpful.
+In all likelihood, they probably know the policies and don't need to be reminded of them when they are upset.
 Doing so can make a bad situation worse.

 Focus on the positives.

-Perhaps the employee is upset is because they've done something wrong and they're worried about your feedback.
+Perhaps the employee is upset because they've done something wrong and are worried about your feedback.
 Giving staff constructive criticism isn't always easy.
 It's important when you're in this situation to find some positives to focus on.
 No one wants to be called into a meeting purely to be told about something they've done wrong; this is a sure-fire way to upset an employee.
-Find some positive traits and examples of your employee's work and mention these to the employee.
+Find some positive traits and examples of your employee's work and mention these during your meeting.

 Don't be patronizing.

 According to Psychology Today, one of the worst responses when dealing with an upset employee is to patronize the individual and project moral superiority.
-For instance, don't correct the employee about his or her version of events.
+For instance, don't correct the employee about their version of events.
 Instead, take the time to truly listen to what the person is saying before responding.
-Even if the employee doesn't have all of the accurate details, you don't need to prove him or her wrong.
-Also, avoid trivializing his or her concerns.
-As an example, don't say things like, "Well, you think you have it bad, you should try putting yourself in my shoes."
+Even if the employee doesn't have all of the accurate details, you don't need to prove them wrong.
+Also, avoid trivializing their concerns.
+As an example, don't say things like, "Well, you think you have it bad?
+You should try putting yourself in my shoes."

 Always keep it private.

 Unfortunately, people gossiping in the workplace is common.
-Unless you want to take a strong approach and ban office gossip, people talking to each other about who's going to get promoted or who had an argument in that meeting will circulate.
-There are many ways to deal with workplace gossip, including making sure that if you're confronting a member of staff about a subject which may lead to strong emotions, but it should always be handled privately.
+Unless you want to take a firm approach and ban office gossip, people talking to each other about who's going to get promoted or who had an argument in that meeting will circulate.
+There are many ways to deal with workplace gossip, such as confronting a member of staff about a subject that may lead to strong emotions.
+However, these conversations should always be handled privately.

-Creating a scene in front of other members are staff is not helpful for anybody.
-If an employee wants to confide in another employee later about what happened, they can do so.
+Creating a scene in front of other staff members is not helpful for anybody.
+If an employee wants to confide in another team member about what happened, they can do so.
 However, they may want to keep it private, and you need to respect this.
-Give them time to let their emotions out before sending them off to a meeting or interacting with other employees.

 How to prevent discontent in employees